forguncyglobal/forguncyglobal.github.io/docs/3-installation-and-deployment/2-install-forguncy-server.md

 {: .note}

 ## Installation
-If your system meets the requirements mentioned above, you can proceed with the installation by downloading the latest installer from the [product website](https://www.forguncy.net/){:target="_blank"}.
+If your system meets the requirements mentioned above, you can write us at [support.india@grapecity.com](mailto:support.india@grapecity.com) for the installer.

 ### Forguncy Server for Windows

-Follow the instructions on the screen as shown below-
+Once you received the installer, please follow the below instruction:

 ![server-install](/assets/images/product-images/server-install.gif)
 {: .dropshadow}